Salary and Career Info

 Facilities are consistent with professional standards and in most instances represent the most advanced state-of-the-art systems.
 Students have access to Soundstage B, Editing Suites, a Narration Room, and more.

 3D Modeling and Character Designer; Art Director; Camera Operator; CG Painter; CG Lighting PD/TD; Character Animator; Digital Paint Artist; Director; Editor; Effects Animator; Layout Artist; Key Grip; Post-production; Producer; Production Manager; Production Sound Mixer; Screenwriter; Supervising Sound Editor; Visual Effects Supervisor; Writer; Animator; Broadcast Technician; Gaffer; Production Runner; Visual Designer

 Royal Caribbean Cruises; Optic Sky Productions; Laika; Duolingo; Wegmans Food Markets; The Mill; Nexstar Media; Smiley Guy Studios; Spindlehorse Toons; C41 Media, Duke & Duck; DICK's Sporting Goods; Lemur; SuperWorld; RIT MAGIC Spell Studios; Minds i; NetEase Games

 |Outcome||% of Students|

-Cooperative education, internships, and other experiential learning opportunities are optional but strongly encouraged for students in the BFA in film and animation.
+Cooperative education, internships, and other experiential learning opportunities are strongly encouraged for students in the BFA in film and animation.